tdurouchoux/dsview_vault/topics/Concept/Controller.md

 type: Concept
 ---

-A component that manages the interaction between the Language Model and the Graph of Operations.
+A component in the Graph of Thoughts framework that manages the interaction between the language model and the graph of operations.